The Road to Best of Show:

 The judging process at the Pebble Beach Concours d’Elegance seeks to recognize and properly preserve the great automobiles of the world.
 This process is two-fold: Class Judges focus primarily on originality and authenticity, while Honorary Judges direct their attention to design, styling and elegance.

 To be eligible to win Best of Show at Pebble Beach—the event’s top award—a car must first win its class.
-Class Judges evaluate all of the candidates in a particular class to determine if they are correctly preserved or restored.
+Class Judges, overseen by our Chief Judge Chris Bock, evaluate all of the candidates in a particular class to determine if they are correctly preserved or restored.
 Class Judges are each acknowledged experts on a specific marque or marques, and they judge only the class related to their area of expertise.

 Teams of Honorary Judges, overseen by Chief Honorary Judge Glenn Mounger, undertake the more subjective task of determining the winners of many additional special awards apart from the class competition and Best of Show.
 But only the cars that are named First in Class are eligible to compete for Best of Show.